Cray-HPE/sat/docs/man/sat-status.8.rst

 These options must be specified after the subcommand.

-**-s, --sort-column**
-        Sort by the selected column.
-The default is to sort by xname.
-        May be specified by the (case insensitive) column, or by index (starting at 1).
-The column can be abbreviated if unambiguous.
-        If an ambiguous abbreviation is given, the first matching column will be selected.
-        Some columns may contain whitespace.
-If whitespace is necessary to unambiguously single out such a column, the whitespace may be included by wrapping the column name or abbreviation in quotes.

-**-r, --reverse**
-        Reverses the order of the nodes.

 **-x, --xnames**
         Selects nodes to report from a comma-separated list of xnames, or a single xname.
 The xname values are case insensitive, and leading